 Penal Code 530.5 PC is the California statute that defines the crime of identity theft.
-A person commits this offense when he takes someone's personal identifying information and uses it in any unlawful or fraudulent manner.
+A person commits this offense by taking someone's personal identifying information and using it in an unlawful or fraudulent manner.

 - addresses and telephone numbers, and